-What must be included in a Stage 1 application?
+What is included in a Stage 1 application?

-- ☐ An applicant profile □ A completed QCT Evidence Map An index of labelled artefacts, for applications submitted as a zipped file of documents ☐ The referee verification form, signed and dated by the principal/supervisor or delegate, and each referee ☐ Annotated artefacts demonstrating achievement against each standard descriptor ☐ Two mandatory classroom observation reports (12 months currency/not included in artefact count) For the two mandatory observations, you can either: - 9 Assessment is Standards-based, taking into account the descriptors.
-Standards are met on balance if an applicant's evidence demonstrates their abilities, experience, knowledge and skills against the key processes of the career stage detailed across the descriptors.
+- □ An applicant profile □ A completed QCT Evidence Map □ An index of labelled artefacts, for applications submitted as a zipped file of documents □ The referee verification form, signed - and dated by the principal/supervisor or delegate, and each referee - Annotated artefacts demonstrating achievement against each Standard descriptor - ☐ At least two classroom observation reports (12 months currency) For the two mandatory observations, you can either: - be observed twice, with each observation report completed by a different colleague OR - engage in one observation of you by a colleague, and one observation by you observing a teaching colleague implementing a practice, strategy, or resource that you have supported them to employ.